Loading...

 One middle ground that works well is paying for a single consultation (200-500 PLN) to assess your specific situation, then deciding whether you need full representation.
 A good lawyer will tell you honestly whether your case is simple enough to handle alone, and if so, what to watch out for.

-Get matched with a verified, English-speaking immigration lawyer who specializes in your type of case.
+Get matched with a verified, English-speaking immigration firm that specializes in your type of case.

 We only recommend licensed adwokat and radca prawny registered with the Polish Bar